 After The Apartheid Period

 After the war and during the Apartheid period, Turkey was anti-white South Africa.
-They stood for the rights of the underdogs and so they maintain consulate office only up to 1992 when it was upgraded to an embassy in Pretoria and then in 1998, a consulate office in Cape Town.
+They stood for the rights of the underdogs and so they maintain consulate office only up to 1992 when it was upgraded to an Turkish Embassy in Pretoria and then in 1998, a consulate office in Cape Town.

 The relationship began to normalize after the first democratic elections of South Africa after the Apartheid period.